 Ingredients for Ground Turkey Skillet

-• Zucchini: 2.5 to 3 lbs dark or light green zucchini or use yellow summer squash.
+• Zucchini: You’ll need about 2.5 to 3 pounds of zucchini (roughly 3-4 medium).
+Both dark and light green zucchini work, or you can use yellow summer squash for a pop of color.

 • Tomatoes: I like to use 1 pint of sliced in half grape or cherry tomatoes.
 Regular tomatoes will work too, they just break down more and form fresh tomato sauce.